Why do we now assume every big buck is poached or unnatural?

 In the past, I've written about how the last thing the hunting community needs is more division and strife in our ranks.
 Hunter numbers are falling everywhere and it's no wonder few want to join the tradition.
 When they see how petty and jealous some can get over just one animal, it surely doesn't look all that glamorous.

 That's why I have a proposal for all our Wide Open Spaces readers this season.
-As the big bucks start to fall across the country in the coming weeks, refrain from fanning the internet flames.
+As the big bucks start to fall across the country this fall, refrain from fanning the internet flames.
 Hold off on the speculation and rumors about big bucks coming from poaching or high fences.
 Please wait until the facts are in.
 Let's make the hunting community, both online and in person, a better place starting today.